Template for designing lighting regulations

 Model Outdoor Lighting Regulations for Connecticut

-Our Model Outdoor Lighting Regulations are designed for local governments, governing entities, and other collectives seeking to better manage nighttime lighting and limit light pollution.
+Our Model Outdoor Lighting Regulations for Connecticut are designed for local governments, governing entities, and other collectives seeking to better manage nighttime lighting and limit light pollution.
 They provide clarity and accuracy on current lighting best practices in line with CT state law and the CT State Building Code.

 Model Lighting Policy